 This “gap” exists only because of what is known as instant depreciation.
 If you go into a car dealership and purchase a new car for, let’s say, $40,000, then the moment you drive the car off the lot, the value drops significantly.
-It is the same exact car as before you purchased, but the value drops because it is technically now a used car.
+It is the same exact car as before you purchased it, but the value drops because it is technically now a used car.
 The profit that the dealership makes is built into the original price but not into the actual value of the car.

-At the dealership, for example, a salesman might frighten you into a bad financial decision by insisting on the need for gap insurance.
+At the dealership, for example, a salesman may frighten you into a bad financial decision by insisting on the need for gap insurance.
 But their prices are likely worse than other sellers.
 Just as dealership loans tend to have worse interest rates, this same principle applies to gap insurance.

 The best price on a gap insurance policy will, of course, depend on a variety of factors specific to you, but a general rule is that you can probably find a better deal shopping around than at the dealership.

 An important detail to keep in mind is that gap insurance is only a temporary policy to have in effect.
-Remember, gap insurance covers the gap between the value of the car and what you own, so once you are no longer “upside down” on your car loan, you don’t need the gap policy anymore since that “gap” no longer exists.
+Remember, gap insurance covers the gap between the value of the car and what you owe, so once you are no longer “upside down” on your car loan, you don’t need the gap policy anymore since that “gap” no longer exists.

-For each car, the amount of time it takes to get right side up on your loan will vary based on cost, length of the loan, and size of the down payment.
-If you put down a large enough down payment, for example, you may never actually be upside down on the loan, which means gap insurance would not be good buy for you.
+For each car, the amount of time it takes to get right side up on your loan will vary based on cost, the length of the loan, and the size of the down payment.
+If you put down a large enough down payment, for example, you may never actually be upside down on the loan, which means gap insurance would not be a good buy for you.

-But even so, purchasing a gap policy is not always wise for everyone.
+Purchasing a gap policy is not always wise for everyone.
 While a gap insurance policy is generally inexpensive, if you do have enough money saved up to cover the costs of whatever the “gap” might be, gap insurance may be a waste of money for you.
 Then again, if something does happen to your vehicle, you’re probably going to regret not spending a little to save a lot.